RakhithJK/libarchive-libarchive-wiki/Filenames.md

 * When writing POSIX-convention filenames in archives, a raw filename from the entry will be copied as-is if it is present, otherwise a UTF-8 filename will be stored as a zero-terminated sequence of bytes.

 * When writing Unicode filenames in archives, a UTF-8 filename can be used directly.
 In some cases, filenames will need to be translated from UTF-8 to UTF-16 or UCS-4.
 In other cases, the Unicode filename may need to be normalized, depending on the archive format requirements.
+Any such normalization is done by the format handler at the point where the archive is being written.

 * If the only filename available is a raw filename and the archive supports raw and Unicode filenames, the format should write only the raw part of the entry.
-If this is not possible, ...
+If this is not possible, the format will attempt to convert the raw filename to Unicode using the following logic:

+** If the bytes of the filename are consistent with UTF-8, the filename will be treated as UTF-8.

+** Otherwise, the format will use iconv() to attempt to convert the filename from the current user's default character encoding to UTF-8.
+If this succeeds, the converted filename will be used.
+Note:  On systems where iconv is unavailable, this step will be skipped.

+** As a fallback, the filename will be converted to UTF-8 assuming it is in ISO-8859-15.

 # Proposed Interim Solution